frontenddogma/web-development-glossary/manuscript/n.md

 : A version of Netscape Navigator memorable for web developers because of its particular support (or lack of support) of web standards.

 Netscape Navigator
 : A proprietary web browser, and the original browser of the Netscape line, from versions 1 to 4.08, and 9.x.
-It was the flagship product of the Netscape Communications Corp. and was the dominant web browser in terms of usage share in the 1990s.
+It was the flagship product of Netscape Communications and was the dominant web browser in terms of usage share in the 1990s.
 By 2002, use of Netscape Navigator had almost disappeared.
 Netscape Navigator was first released in 1994.&nbsp;[†](#w-netscape-navigator)

 Network
 : In computing, a digital telecommunications network which allows nodes to share resources.
 In computer networks, computing devices exchange data with each other using connections (data links) between nodes.
 These data links are established over cable media such as twisted pair or fiber-optic cables, and wireless media such as Wi-Fi.
 Network computer devices that originate, route and terminate the data are called network nodes.
 Nodes are generally identified by network addresses, and can include hosts such as personal computers, phones, and servers, as well as networking hardware such as routers and switches.
 Computer networks support an enormous number of applications and services such as access to the World Wide Web, digital video, digital audio, shared use of application and storage servers, printers, and fax machines, and use of email and instant messaging applications as well as many others.&nbsp;[†](#w-network)